dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 separate SNS.

 ## What is a DAO?
-DAO stands for _decentralized autonomoous organization_.
+DAO stands for _decentralized autonomous organization_.

 Let's first clarify what we mean by _decentralized_ in this context.
 First, an application can run on a _decentralized platform_.
 This means that